-If you wish to make an application please read the information and then download the Application for Temporary Closure of Public Right of Way form attached to this page.
+If you wish to make an application please read the information below and then download the Application for Temporary Closure of Public Right of Way form attached to this page.

 Reinstatement on completion of the works

-The path should be reinstated to the same construction as it was prior to the works.
+Applicants are reminded that the path should be reinstated to the same construction as it was prior to the works.
 If the path had a tarmac surface then a similar surface is required, if it had a cobbled (setted) surface then this should be replaced.
 Inspections will be carried out.